 You might still need someone to help you pick up a micro-generator if you don’t have a lot of upper body strength.
 However, it’s easy for two people who aren’t particularly healthy to pick up and move a micro-inverter generator.

 Likewise, if you want to run your generator without waking up the neighbors, a micro-generator will keep the whine of the engine under control, though you’ll still be able to hear it if you’re within 25 feet.

 Small generators are great for powering a couple of small appliances and lights.
 If you want to power a refrigerator, a TV, and a microwave at the same time, most small generators will be up to the task.

-If you’re interested in powering campsite utilities like a space heater or a hot water heater, you should be able to finagle them to work with a small generator.
+If you’re interested in powering campsite utilities like a space heater or a hot water heater, you should be able to finagle them to work with a small size generator.
 However, you’ll need to economize regarding your largest power-draw appliances, and you won’t be able to use more than one major appliance at the same time.

-Small generators are typically cumbersome to pick up unless you’re especially brawny.
+Small size generators are typically cumbersome to pick up unless you’re especially brawny.
 Many small generators have wheels that make them easier to drag around.
 Keep in mind that some small generators may be too large to fit inside of your vehicle, however.

 If you have a full-size SUV, you won’t have any problem, but some hatchbacks may not have space for a small generator in the back.

 Medium generators are where you can start to power the whole house without thinking too much about economizing your power consumption.

 If you want to power a small space heater, a small hot water heater, lights, a TV, a computer, and a microwave at the same time, the medium generators will be sufficient.
 When you start to power the most demanding appliances, however, a medium generator might not be up to the task.